“Dark Sky Parks” are the best places to stargaze, and here's where you can find them.

 We couldn’t agree more.

-And those who are interested in astronomy in general may want to check out Campskunk’s “Guide to the Stars: Astronomy with RV-Ready Telescopes” and the RVLifestyle Off the Beaten Path report on the McDonald Observatory in west Texas.
+And those who are interested in astronomy, in general, may want to check out “Guide to the Stars: Astronomy with RV-Ready Telescopes” and the RVLifestyle Off the Beaten Path report on the McDonald Observatory in west Texas.

-ANd listen to tomorrow's episode #249 of the podcast in which we interview an RVing couple who took early retirement so they could travel around with a telescope to visit national parks and teach about dark skies.
+Tune in to episode #249 of the podcast in which we interview an RVing couple who took early retirement so they could travel around with a telescope to visit national parks and teach about dark skies.

 Of course, we're always looking for new locations to feature on the RVLifestyle so if you have any suggestions, please leave them in the comments below!